DURATION

 Amazingly, no international travel company has ever publicly published their carbon measurements before, as far as we know.
 We believe that must change, quickly.
 So we’re openly sharing the method we used in the hope that other companies will be able to more easily follow suit and build on what we've done so far.
 You'll find it all here.

-The bikes used for the cycling activity are manufactured by a brand called GW.
-These front suspension mountain bikes are set up with gearing and tyres which are ideal for the terrain, and come with 29 inch rims.
+The bikes used for the cycling activity are manufactured by the brands Scott and Trek.
+These front suspension mountain bikes are set up with gearing and tyres which are ideal for the terrain.
 There are a range of frame sizes to accommodate different heights.

 Helmets are included (and it's obligatory to use them), and a safety briefing takes place before you cycle.
 We cannot guarantee that the quality of the locally provided helmets will be of the same standards as those required in the UK – you may, therefore, wish to bring your own.